druce/druce.github.io/_posts/2024-03-13-gemini-summarize-book.md

 ---
 id: 7131
-title: 'Summarize a complete book with 1-million-token context in Gemini 1.5'
+title: 'Summarize a complete book using the giant context window in Gemini 1.5'
 date: 2024-03-14T01:01:01+00:00
 author: Druce Vertes
 layout: post